Crispy Fried Enoki Mushroom Tempura

 Vegetable oilOr canola oil (for deep frying)

 Tempura easily become the favorite Japanese dish apart of their famous ramen, thanks to the crunchy texture.
 There are few type of tempura, from seafood to vegetables.
-Enoki mushrooms or enokitake contains antioxidants, therefore including enoki tempura on your meals will increase your diet nutrition value.
+Enoki mushrooms or enokitake contains antioxidants, therefore including fried enoki tempura on your meals will increase your diet nutrition value.

 First of all, prepare the tempura ingredient, enoki mushrooms.
 Divide the enoki mushrooms into 4 bunches.